2. Preparing and applying

 What is the difference between pre-approval and full approval?

-Full approval is when you have found a home you want to buy and the bank or lender has made sure it meets their lending conditions.
-In most cases, full approval confirms the amount the bank or lender is willing to lend you and you can make a formal offer to purchase the home or bid on it at auction.
+Full approval is what your bank or lender provides once you’ve found a home you want to buy and they’ve made sure it meets their lending conditions.
+In most cases, full approval confirms the maximum amount you can borrow.
+From here, you can make a formal offer to buy a home or bid on it at auction.

 Important!